-By focusing investments in high demand areas for walking and biking as well as prioritizing areas with a history of high crash numbers, District One can get closer to Target Zero.
+By focusing investments in areas with highest need as well as prioritizing areas with a history of high crash numbers, District One can get closer to Target Zero.
 The advanced safety score and the advanced safety tool help indicate which areas need the most help.